Tuomas Holopainen: Current career

 In 2006, Holopainen went through a dark period filled with anxiety and depression, made worse by rumours about himself and Nightwish in the tabloids every day.
 These events also inspired him in the writing of Dark Passion Play, Nightwish's sixth album.

 After heavy metal singer Timo Rautiainen's break up of Trio Niskalaukaus, he published his first solo album titled Sarvivuori with a crew gathered from different bands, including Holopainen on keyboards.
 Holopainen also wrote one song on the album.
 Early the next year, For My Pain... announced that they would soon start recording the successor to Fallen, but it was reported in the same autumn that the album once again was postponed.

 In April 2007 Holopainen collaborated with fellow Nightwish member Marko Hietala to write a theme song for the Finnish film Lieksa!.
 The song, "While Your Lips Are Still Red", was the first song he had written specifically for a film, though several Nightwish songs ("Nemo", "Wish I Had an Angel", "Amaranth") have been included in film soundtracks.
 Holopainen has said that writing film scores is something he would like to do in the future.
 On "While Your Lips Are Still Red", in addition to Holopainen on piano, Marko Hietala performs vocals and acoustic bass guitar, and Jukka Nevalainen plays drums.

 In 2007, Holopainen played keyboards with Finnish punk band Kylähullut on their EP Lisää persettä rättipäille.
 He would return to play keyboards on their following album Peräaukko sivistyksessä.
 Holopainen can be heard singing with the chorus on both of these releases.

 The new vocalist for Nightwish was revealed in May 2007; Swede Anette Olzon, who appears on Dark Passion Play, released in late August of the same year.
-On 8 May 2008, it was announced that Holopainen would be the producer of Finnish pop/rock band Indica's next album, Valoissa, which was released in the fall of 2008.
+On 8 May 2008, it was announced that Holopainen would be the producer of Finnish pop/rock band Indica's fourth album, Valoissa, which was released in 2008.
 Holopainen was credited for helping to create the Finnish trance artist Orkidea's third album, Metaverse in 2008, for the collaboration in Orkidea's version of Nightwish's song "Bye Bye Beautiful".

 Nightwish's seventh studio album, Imaginaerum, was released on 30 November 2011 in Finland and in North America on 10 January 2012.
-Nightwish released their eighth and ninth studio albums, Endless Forms Most Beautiful and Human. :II: Nature on 25 March 2015 and 10 April 2020 respectively.
+Nightwish released their eighth and ninth studio albums, Endless Forms Most Beautiful and Human. :II: Nature. on 25 March 2015 and 10 April 2020 respectively, and later released their tenth studio album, Yesterwynde on 20 September 2024.